vkeenan/ai-gateway/README.md

 2. Enter "named" in the Quick Find box and select Named Credentials.
 3. Click on the External Credentials tab.
 4. Click on the OpenAI item to edit its details.
-5. In the `Principals` section, click on the down arrow in the `Actions` column next to `PromptEngineering` and select Edit.
+5. In the `Principals` section, click on the down arrow in the `Actions` column next to `AI_Gateway` and select Edit.
 6. Click Add on Authentication Parameters.
 7. Under Parameter 1, enter "apiKey" for the Name.
 8. Enter the OpenAI API key you generated in the previous section for the Value.